cscade/Ears/Readme.md

 # Ears

-Simple, dependency-free, local communications plugin for node.js applications.
+Simple local communications plugin for node.js applications.
 Talk to your running application with JSON.

 ## Installation